Traits Of Immature People

 Less respect for other people's money

 When you're a child your parents pay for most things.
 It's understandable that kids can't fully grasp the value of money, or the time and work it takes to earn it.
-They may assume that someone will always buy them the things they want, or get mad because their parents can't get them some expensive new shoes at the drop of a hat.
+They may assume someone will always buy them the things they need, or get mad because their parents can't get them some expensive new shoes at the drop of a hat.
 You'll come across as immature if you're grown, but still expect other people to pay your way, or you don't seem to appreciate it when they buy something for you.

 Less respect for other people's property

 When you're a kid you have some toys and clothes to call your own, but the bigger items are all owned by adults.
 The idea of, say, treating the washing machine well so it lasts longer isn't on your radar.
 For this reason kids and teenagers can give less consideration to other people's stuff.
-Like a fourteen-year-old may borrow a friend's game, but leave the disc out when they're not using it, and let it get scratched.
+Like a fourteen-year-old may borrow a friend's video game, but leave the disc out when they're not using it and let it get scratched.
 You'll be seen as immature if you're still casually thoughtless with other people's things when you're older.

 Generally speaking, children and teenagers aren't as empathetic as adults (that's not to say they're completely heartless, or that every grown up is a saint).
 Partially that's due to their egocentric orientation to life.
 They also haven't had as much time to learn about other people's perspectives and struggles.

-One side-effect of lower empathy is being tactless, and blurting out whatever pops into your head, without considering how it could impact other people.
+One side effect of lower empathy is being tactless, and blurting out whatever pops into your head, without considering how it could impact other people.
 This article covers a few others.
 One more worth mentioning in this piece is...

 Being a jerk or a bully, especially in typically immature ways

 It's no secret that kids can be horrible to each other.
 Just being a jerk when you're older can cause everyone to see you as someone whose mind is still stuck in middle school.
-You'll seem particularly immature if you act that way in a style associated with kids.
+You'll seem particularly immature if you act douchey in a style associated with kids.
 A few examples: